Contributors Dropdown icon

 The use of UGC in brand marketing is not limited to organic social media posts.
 More and more companies are incorporating UGC into their advertisements, leveraging the power of authentic content in traditional advertising channels.

-UGC ads have also been found to be more effective in driving conversions than traditional advertisements.
+As we mentioned, UGC ads have been found to be more effective in driving conversions than traditional advertisements.
 Research has shown that 86% of consumers say authenticity is important when deciding which brands to support, while another 60% say content from family and friends heavily influences their purchases.

 Example of a successful UGC creator